rapidsai/cugraph/cpp/examples/README.md

 ## Contents

-- sg_examples: simple code on how to use libcugraph to run different graph algorithms in a signle GPU node.
+- sg_examples: simple code on how to use libcugraph to run different graph algorithms in a single GPU node.

 - mg_examples: example code on how to use libcugraph to run different graph algorithms in a multi GPU node.